mhanyc/codingmental/content/articles/dev-sys-ops-admin-p1.md

 type: post
 ---

 At the CTL we have about two dozen utility machines spread over 6 physical locations, as well as another three dozen or so staff laptops.
 Managing updates, user accounts, and printers for all these machines is not only a big job, but also one of many small repetitive steps—which makes it ripe for automation.
-Having been exposed to DevOps practices at the CTL, I wanted to find a way to corral all these machines in a sustainable way.
-The plan consists of three ‘legs’: using [Deploy Studio](http://www.deploystudio.com) to provide the base image, [Salt](https://saltstack.com) to manage configuration, and [Munki](https://www.munki.org) to manage applications.
+Having been exposed to DevOps practices at the CTL, I wanted to find a way to corral all these machines in a sustainable way.<!--more-->  The plan consists of three ‘legs’: using [Deploy Studio](http://www.deploystudio.com) to provide the base image, [Salt](https://saltstack.com) to manage configuration, and [Munki](https://www.munki.org) to manage applications.

 Deploy Studio is used to provide ‘thin’ base images for these machines.
 The image consists of the base OS, a single user, and it is Salt installed.
 Using a smaller image permits faster imaging.
 It also decreases the complexity of the images, thus increasing their shelf-life.
 Creating images is a time-consuming process, and I want to get the most out of each one.